Mass-based separation of active Brownian particles in an asymmetric channel: Model

-where $\gamma_t$ and $\gamma_r$ denote the translational and rotational friction coefficients, $F_0$ and $T_0$ are the active force and torque, and $D_t$ and $D_r$ are the translational and rotational diffusion constants, respectively.
-The translational and rotational Brownian fluctuations from the surrounding medium are modeled by the Gaussian white noise terms $\boldsymbol{\xi} (t)$ and $\zeta (t)$, respectively, with zero mean and unit variances given by $\langle \boldsymbol{\xi} (t) \otimes \boldsymbol{\xi} (t')\rangle = \delta (t - t') \boldsymbol{\mathrm{1}}$ and $\langle \zeta (t) \zeta (t') \rangle = \delta (t - t')$, where $\boldsymbol{\mathrm{1}}$ is the identity matrix.
+where $\gamma_t$ and $\gamma_r$ denote the translational and rotational friction coefficients, $F_0$ and $T_0$ are the active force and torque originating from the active processes that lead to propulsion \cite{Bechinger_et_al@RMP:2016, Gaspard_Kapral@Research:2020,Illien2017}, and $D_t$ and $D_r$ are the translational and rotational diffusion constants, respectively.
+Note that $F_0$ and $T_0$ remain constant with time, and the orientational correlation function of the active force is given by $\langle \boldsymbol{\hat{n}} (t).\boldsymbol{\hat{n}} (0) \rangle = \cos(\omega t) e^{-D_r (t \, - \, \tau_\omega(1 \, - \, e^{-t /\tau_\omega}))}$, where $\omega = T_{0}/\gamma_r$ and $\tau_\omega = I/\gamma_r$ denote the angular velocity and the angular velocity relaxation time, respectively \cite{Lowen-per2020}.
+The translational and rotational Brownian fluctuations from the surrounding medium are modeled by the Gaussian white noise terms $\boldsymbol{\xi} (t)$ and $\zeta (t)$, respectively, with zero mean and unit variances given by $\langle \boldsymbol{\xi} (t) \otimes \boldsymbol{\xi}^{\mathrm{T}} (t')\rangle = \delta (t - t') \mathrm{\bf 1}$ and $\langle \zeta (t) \zeta (t') \rangle = \delta (t - t')$, where $\mathrm{\bf 1}$ is the identity matrix.
 As is well known, the set of coupled Langevin equations~(\ref{Eq:Langevin1}) serves as models for diverse active systems, including systems where the noise is athermal.
 For systems subject to athermal noise \cite{Berg@Book:2004,Fily_Marchetti@PRL:2012,Palacci_et_al@Science:2013,Marchetti_et_al@COCIS:2016,Khatri_Kapral@JCP:2023,Scholz_et_al@NC:2018}, $\{\gamma_t, \gamma_r, D_t, D_r \}$ are treated as independent parameters, and $D_t$ and $D_r$ control the strength of the translational and rotational noises, respectively.
 However, the diffusion and friction constants are related by Stokes-Einstein relations, $D_t = k_B T/ \gamma_t$ and $D_r = k_B T/ \gamma_r$, for systems with thermal noises that satisfy the fluctuation-dissipation relation.
+In this setup, $\boldsymbol{F}$ can be imposed by applying electric, magnetic, and acoustic fields, or a combination of them, if particles are sensitive to these fields \cite{Toschi_Sega@Book:2019}.
+For instance, Loget and Kuhn \cite{Loget_Kuhn@NC:2011} have added an external force to particles constructed from conducting materials by applying an electric field.
+Since $\boldsymbol{F}$ is considered to be homogeneous, it cannot cause the hydrodynamic flow.
 The generalization of the considered set of coupled Langevin equations~(\ref{Eq:Langevin1}) to a more general set of coupled Langevin equations that accounts for asymmetric particles has been given in Ref.~\cite{Martins_Wittkowski@PRE:2022}.
 Using fluctuating chemohydrodynamics \cite{Gaspard_Kapral@JCP:2018} and molecular theory \cite{Robertson_et_al@JCP:2020}, a set of general underdamped coupled Langevin equations has been derived for chemically-powered colloids, where active force and torque expressions are given.

 For the two-dimensional asymmetric and spatially periodic channel with periodicity $L$ depicted in Fig.~\ref{fig:Model}, the channel walls at position $x$ are described by